 Infographic: How to Start a Blog (for Profit) This Year

 For those more visual learners, I also put together this infographic breaking down the process of starting a blog—and my personal experience generating both traffic and revenue from your blog.
 Enjoy!

 Want to share this infographic about how to start a blog on your site?
 Email me at firstname.lastname@example.org and I’ll hook you up!

 How to Start a Blog FAQs (Frequently Asked Questions) People Also Ask

 I get dozens of questions every day from readers (like you), who are learning how to start a blog for the first time.
 Here are my answers to the most common beginner blogging questions people also ask when starting to blog.

 A blog is a regularly updated website where new content is frequently published, typically written in an informal or conversational style—often with the goal of attracting readers and achieving some sort of goal, whether community-building or growing a business.
 For more, check out my full guide: What is a Blog?
 How a Blog is Different Than a Website.

 Can you start a blog for free in 2020?

 If you’re just starting a blog for the first time, you might be worried about the cost of building and hosting your own blog.
 Luckily, today that isn’t much of an issue.
-There are tons of ways you can get started today (in half an hour or less) that are absolutely free.
+There are tons of ways you can learn how to start a blog for free today (in half an hour or less), and create a blog absolutely free.